From the American South and beyond, here’s a delicious collection of 25+ Savory, Slow-food Slider Recipes that you can really sink your teeth into!

-In the last few years, sliders have been popping up like daisies on menus all across the US, from greasy spoon drive-ins to upscale gastropubs.
+Over the last decade, sliders have been popping up like daisies on menus all across the US, from greasy spoon drive-ins to upscale gastropubs.
 In no place are they more ubiquitous than in the American South, home to both White Castle and its tiny-burger rival, Krystal.

-No disrespect, but I prefer to use the broadest interpretation possible – a slider is a little bun with some yummy, mostly protein-based stuff inside.
-Nevertheless, while I may not agree with Mr Kuban on the defining points, I do have to give him some serious props: he has constructed what I think is probably the best traditional (i.e., beef-n-onion) slider copycat around.
-(I’ll drop the recipe link for you at the end of The Great Slider Debate below.)
-Now, moving on…
+Personally, I prefer to use the broadest interpretation possible – a slider is a little bun with a yummy, mostly protein-based filling.
+However, while I may not agree with Mr Kuban on the defining points, I do have to give him some serious props: he has constructed what is probably the best copycat recipe around for traditional beef-n-onion sliders.

 The Great Slider Debate

-Currently, White Castle has a soft monopoly on the Midwestern and Northeastern states, while Krystal dominates the Southern States.
-In some sort of modern-day Mason-Dixon fast food standoff, Tennessee and Kentucky are the only two states in which they cross paths.
-Since Mr. B and I had to grab a couple of quick meals on our Tennessee trip, we decided to seize the opportunity to weigh in on what is apparently known as The Great Slider Debate. [dundunduuuun….]
+Since Mr. B and I had to grab a couple of quick meals on our last trip to Tennessee, we decided to seize the opportunity to weigh in on The Great Slider Debate.

 White Castle vs. Krystal